jssfernandes/jssfernandes/README.md

 - 🔭 I am currently working with development using Java
 - 🌱 I am currently learning Machine Learning and Data Science
 - 👯 I am looking to collaborate on my github repositories
-- 🤔 I am looking for help with python, C, C++ and Java.
+- 🤔 I am looking for help with Python, C, C++ and Java.
 - 📫 How to reach me: joseniltonssf@gmail.com

 <br/>